autonity/docs.autonity.org/content/docs/glossary/_index.md

 For AOS features see Concept [Oracle Server](/concepts/oracle-server/).

-For AOS features see Concept [Oracle Server](/concepts/oracle-server/).

-For AOS features see Concept [Oracle Server](/concepts/oracle-server/).

 ## Autonity Protocol
 A generalization of the Ethereum Protocol modified to incorporate proof-of-stake based Tendermint consensus, native tokenomics, deterministic [finality](/glossary/#finality), an [oracle protocol](/glossary/#oracle-protocol), and [liquid staking](/glossary/#liquid-staking).